Rachel loves simple recipes, especially when the results are delicious and loved by the whole family. This recipe fits the bill.

-This is the season where you want to spend time outdoors as much as you can before it gets too cold.
-Lots of leaves to clean up, dead flowers to pull, and bushes to insulate with a layer of leaves around them.
+This dish is perfect for fall, the season when you want to spend time outdoors as much as you can before it gets too cold (lots of leaves to clean up, dead flowers to pull, and bushes to insulate with a layer of leaves around them).

-I found this recipe in one of my cook books but had to change it a little because there were ingredients in it that my husband would not like.
-This recipe is for four people but I made it for two, my husband and me.
-My husband doesn't always love every recipe I try, but he did like this one, a lot.
+I found this recipe in one of my cookbooks, but I had to change it a little because there were ingredients in it that my husband would not like.
+This recipe is for four people, but I made it for two: my husband and me.
+My husband doesn't always love every recipe I try, but he did like this one a lot.

-- You see in one of the pictures I used quick cooking pasta.
+- As you can see in one of the pictures, I used quick cooking pasta.
 It cooks in three minutes.
 A real time saver in any meal.
 It's really good too.
 I have used it in several dishes.

 - Don't throw out the grease from the bacon, it adds a lot to the taste of the dish.